seermer/HollowKnight_RL/README.md

 _______________________________

 ## Training:
-- 12/18/2022: agent stuck in repeating a sequence of actions, and eventually stopped doing anything (no op) most of the time
+- 12/18/2022: agent stuck in repeating a sequence of actions, and eventually stopped doing anything (no op) most of the time.
 - 12/19/2022: significantly reduced learning update frequency, the agent no longer converge to a no op situation, so it appears that the problem was overfitting.
-My next goal would be addressing sparse reward, multistep return is my first attempt
+My next goal would be addressing sparse reward, multistep return is my first attempt.
+- 12/20/2022: The agent defeated Hornet the first time (at evaluation), the winning agent is a saved copy from the episode with the highest training reward.
+Unfortunately, there is a bug in the environment, leading to infinity reward, and broke the agent later on.

 _______________________________